pgorod/pgorod.github.io/_pages/PowerWorkflowsTechnical.md

 For the longer-running operations, such as the ones triggered from List Views with many records, it would be better to execute asynchronously, without hanging the UI while waiting for the operation to complete.
-Since I am already an AJAX call that easily lends itself to being made asynchronous, it would be nice to allow for that.
+Since I am already in an AJAX call that easily lends itself to being made asynchronous, it would be nice to allow for that.

 #### 4. Security Groups Options